sahil-makandar/MotionDetection-movenet/README.md

 - **Model**:
     - The script uses the MoveNet model in TensorFlow Lite format for single pose estimation.

-- **Logo Overlay**:
-    - The script dynamically adjusts the size and position of the logo to overlay it on the chest area of the detected person.
-    - The logo's size and position change according to the movements of the person, ensuring that it maintains a consistent appearance relative to the person's chest throughout the video.

-- **Visualization**:
+- **Keypoint Annotation**:
-    - Key points are annotated with circles, and connections between them are drawn on the video frames.
-    - The connections represent body parts such as arms, legs, and the torso.
+    - Key points on the human body are annotated with circles, and connections between them are drawn to visualize the body parts such as arms, legs, and the torso.
+    - This helps in real-time motion detection by clearly showing the movements of different body parts.

 ## Requirements
 - Python 3.x